 Koneru competed in the 2009-2011 Women’s Grand Prix - the winner of which would have the right to challenge for the World Women’s title - qualifying because of her top 4 result in the 2008 World Championship tournament.
 She won the Is Bankasi Ataturk FIDE Women's Grand Prix (2009) in Istanbul, and the 6th FIDE Women Grand Prix (2011) in Doha, which when combined with her results in the FIDE Women's Grand Prix (2011) in Nalchik and in the Ulan Bator GP, enabled her to place 2nd after Hou Yifan.
 As Hou was already World Champion, that meant Koneru had won the right to challenge Hou in a match for the title.
-The Hou - Koneru Women's World Championship (2011) match resulted in a win for Hou by 5.5-2.5.
+The Hou - Koneru Women's World Championship Match (2011) match resulted in a win for Hou by 5.5-2.5.

 Koneru started her 2013-14 Women's Grand Prix campaign with outright wins at the FIDE Women's Grand Prix Dilijan (2013) and the FIDE Women's Grand Prix Tashkent (2013), earning the maximum 320 GP points for the first two legs of the series.
 However, she stumbled at the FIDE Women's Grand Prix Lopota (2014), scoring only 5.5/11 and adding only 50 GP points to her tally, one third of the points pool for the combined 7th-9th positions.
 She was overtaken in the overall standings at the FIDE Women's Grand Prix Sharjah (2014) when Hou Yifan took out =1st to Koneru's 7th, thereby becoming runner-up to Hou in the Women's Grand Prix for the third time in succession.
-Should Hou retain her world crown at the 2014 Women's World Championship tournament, then Koneru will be challenge Hou for the crown later in 2015.
+Had Hou retained her world crown at the Women's World Championship Knockout Tournament (2015), Koneru would have challenged Hou for the crown later in 2015.
 However, as Hou did not participate in the world championship tournament, she will, as the winner of the Women's Grand Prix series, replace Koneru as the challenger for the women's world crown.